Medicine Ball Push-Up exercise demonstration image

 Home Friendly

-A variation of the traditional push-up performed with both hands placed on a medicine ball.
-This compound movement targets the chest, triceps, and shoulders while greatly enhancing core stability and control.
+An unstable push-up variation with hands on a medicine ball that targets chest, triceps, and shoulders while boosting core stability and balance for advanced upper body strength.

 About Exercise